iboguslavsky/HA_BME280_wifi_sensor/README.md

 ## Summary

-This project outlines the hardware and firmware needed to create a low-power environmental sensor with a lifespan of over 2 years for Home Assistant.
+This project outlines the hardware and firmware needed to create a low-power environmental (temperature / humidity / atmospheric pressure) Home Assitant-integrated sensor with a lifespan of over 2 years.
 The system features an ESP32-C3-based board, which remains in deep sleep mode most of the time and wakes up every 30 minutes to send environmental data to Home Assistant.
 It uses the low-power [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) environmental sensor.

 The board is powered by a pair of 1.5V AA LiFePO lithium batteries (non-rechargeable).
 The decision to use these batteries was based on: